The cut norm and Sampling Lemmas for unbounded kernels: Introduction

-The cut norm for matrices was introduced by Frieze and Kannan in \cite{FK}, and used to formulate a regularity lemma that provides a weaker regularity notion than Szemerédi's, but with better bounds and the advantage of allowing for efficient algorithms.
-The main feature of the cut norm is that it emphasizes structure over randomness, and ``filters out noise'' via averaging in the following sense.
-For an $n\times n$ matrix with all entries 1, the cut norm equals 1, whereas for a matrix with iid $\pm 1$ entries with 0 expectation, the cut norm is with high probability of order $O(n^{-1/2})$.
-In other words, if two matrices differ by essentially a white noise, then their difference has very small cut norm, but as the difference becomes more ``structured'', its norm increases.
-This norm has played a key role in the development of (dense) graph limit theory due to its strong combinatorial ties.\\ In graph limit theory, graphs are up to isomorphism identified with their adjacency matrix, and it turns out that under the notion of density convergence, the limiting objects can be represented by graphons, which are symmetric, measurable $[0,1]^2\to[0,1]$ functions.
-These functions can essentially be viewed as continuous analogues of adjacency matrices of graphs.
-Leaving the realm of simple graphs towards weighted graphs and multigraphs, the next natural classes of limit objects are represented by an unbounded, $L^p$ kernel for some $p<\infty$, see for instance the cut distance focused papers \cite{BCCZ1, BCCZ2} by Borgs, Chayes, Cohn and Zhao, and then vector valued graphs, see \cite{KKLSz1} by Lovász, Szegedy, and the second author.\\ The First Sampling Lemma as originally proved by Alon, de la Vega, Kannan and Karpinski in \cite{Alon} is concerned with estimating the distance of two matrices (or, more generally, $r$-dimensional arrays) in the cut norm by sampling.
-That result was later improved and extended to graphons and bounded kernels -- symmetric functions in $L^\infty([0,1]^2)$ -- by Borgs, Chayes, Lovász, Sós and Vesztergombi in \cite{Borgs}, proving an error bound for $k$-sampling of order $O(k^{-1/4})$ with high probability. \\ If one is interested in whether the sample is actually close to the original kernel, not just at roughly the same distance from the origin, the norm itself does not quite cut it, however.
+If one is interested in whether the sample is actually close to the original kernel, not just at roughly the same distance from the origin, the norm itself does not quite cut it, however.
 Namely, for simple graphs, the result of sampling does not depend on the labelling of the vertices, only on the isomorphism class of the graph; similarly, the distribution of the random samples of a kernel does not change if we apply a measure preserving transformation to the underlying unit interval $[0,1]$ to ``permute'' the kernel $U$ (cf. the effect of relabelling the vertices of a finite graph on its adjacency matrix).
 Hence we cannot expect norm concentration of the samples around $U$ unless it is invariant under such transformations, i.e., is constant.
 This is where the so-called \emph{cut metric} comes in, which essentially factorizes along these isomorphism classes.
 It was shown in the above mentioned paper \cite{Borgs} that for bounded kernels, the cut distance of a sample from the original kernel is with high probability of order $O((\ln k)^{-1/2})$.
 The significantly worse order of magnitude in this Second Sampling Lemma compared to the First Sampling Lemma is due to having to make use of the weak Szemerédi Regularity Lemma.
-These sampling lemmas are a key ingredient in showing that the cut metric for matrices (or bounded kernels) is equivalent to the metric induced by left-convergence (also called density convergence) in the context of dense graph limit theory.\\ The second author showed in \cite{KKD} that for unbounded kernels, density convergence and convergence in cut distance are not equivalent.
-Indeed, it is known that for unbounded kernels $W$, the random $k$-samples left-converge with probability 1 to $W$ as $k\to \infty$ (Theorem 3.8 in \cite{KKLSz1} cited above), but this question was remained still open in the cut distance.
-In particular, this indicates that one may not automatically expect the sampling lemma to extend to unbounded kernels.\\
+These sampling lemmas are a key ingredient in showing that the cut metric for matrices (or bounded kernels) is equivalent to the metric induced by left-convergence (also called density convergence) in the context of dense graph limit theory.